Graph Classification with 2D Convolutional Neural Networks: Results

 \section{Results}

-The classification accuracy of our approach in comparison to the baselines is reported in Table \ref{tab:results} for the social network datasets and Table \ref{tab:results_bio} for the bioinformatics dataset.
+Results are reported in Table \ref{tab:results} for the social network datasets and Table \ref{tab:results_bio} for the bioinformatics dataset.

-Our approach shows (statistically) significantly better than all baselines on the REDDIT-12K and REDDIT-B datasets, with large improvements of \textbf{6.81} and \textbf{2.82} in accuracy over the best performing competitor, respectively.\\ We also reach best performance on the REDDIT-5K and PROTEINS\_full datasets, with respective improvements in accuracy of \textbf{1.34} and \textbf{0.52} over the best performing baselines.
+Our approach shows statistically significantly better than all baselines on the REDDIT-12K and REDDIT-B datasets, with large absolute improvements of \textbf{6.81} and \textbf{2.82} in accuracy over the best performing competitor, respectively.
+We also reach best performance on the REDDIT-5K and PROTEINS\_full datasets, with respective improvements in accuracy of \textbf{1.34} and \textbf{0.52} over the best performing baselines.
 In particular, the fact that we reach best performance on PROTEINS\_full shows that our approach is flexible enough to leverage not only the topology of the network, but also continuous node attributes, in a very simple and unified way (we simply concatenate node embeddings with node attribute vectors).
-Note that when not using node attributes (only the first 2 node embeddings channels), the performance of our model decreases from 77.12 to 73.43 on PROTEINS\_full (3.69 decrease), which proves that the skill of our model comes from leveraging both node embeddings and attributes.
+Note that when not using node attributes (only the first 2 node embeddings channels), the performance of our model decreases from 77.12 to 73.43, showing that our approach is capable of using both topological and attribute information.

-Finally, on the IMDB-B dataset, we get third place, very close ($\leq$ 1.2) to the top performers (no statistically significant difference). \\ The only dataset on which a baseline proved significantly better than our approach is actually COLLAB (WL graph kernel).
-On this dataset though, the WL kernel beats \textit{all} models by a wide margin, and we are relatively close to the other Deep Learning approaches ($\leq$ 2.43).
+Finally, on the IMDB-B dataset, we get third place, very close ($\leq$ 1.2) to the top performers (no statistically significant difference).
+The only dataset on which a baseline proved significantly better than our approach is actually COLLAB (WL graph kernel).
+On this dataset though, the WL kernel beats \textit{all} models by a wide margin, and we are relatively close to the other Deep Learning approaches ($\leq$ 2.43 difference).